dataoids/hello-world/Python/Django/README.md

 ## Hello World

 For this repository, we have created a simple Django project named as `hello`.
 No additional apps, views or models are created in this repo.
 Make sure to change the directory to Django folder in your terminal before testing.
-Refer to the `init.ps1` file for initial setup.
+Run the `init.ps1` file for initial setup.
 We can use the following the command to run the development server locally:

 `python manage.py runserver`